 You’ll find this stylish bar in the old GPO building at Martin Place.
 Boasting a great selection of delicious cocktails, the Crystal Bar hosts a variety of events.
 On Saturday nights, it’s the turn of ‘Crystal Boudoir’, a glamorous stage show, while on Friday’s and Saturday’s you’ll also hear DJs playing soul, funk and more.

 Thanks to its funky interior, well-stocked bar and top-notch promotions and events, the Sugarmill is a popular spot.
 DJ nights, live music, comedy performers and more can all be enjoyed here.

 Spread out over a couple of levels, this bar welcome both gay and straight patrons in large numbers.
 Offering a large selection of drinks, the Columbian has a friendly, welcoming atmosphere.

 Bavarian Bier Cafe

-With 6 different locations across Sydney, including one in Bondi, the Bavarian Bier Café is a popular chain offering a great drinks selection.
+With 6 different locations across Sydney, including one in Bondi, the Bavarian Bier Café is a popular chain offering a great selection of affordable alcohol.
 Their ‘Pure Bier’ range of beers are imported from Bavaria and include Löwenbräu, Stiegl and more.
 If beer isn’t what you’re looking for, you’ll also find a selection of cocktails, wine and schnapps on the varied drinks menu.